-The moon, not full, lent enough light to make the journey easier.
+The moon, though not full, lent enough light to make the journey easier.
 Josah kept listening for any sounds of someone coming up behind them.
 But no one was following.
 What he heard was two bells ringing in the distance.

 Listening to the boys’ conversation, the Commander knew their names.
 “Josah, Conall,” the soldier gasped.
 “Do you hear those bells ringing?
 I must make it to the city gates before the third bell rings.
 I am less than a meter away and can make it before the city gates close.”